EOSLaoMao/EOSGuardian/README.md

 VOTE EOSLaoMao: `eoslaomaocom`

-## The origin
+## Background

 **EOS Guardian** originated from another smart contract [SafeDelegatebw](https://github.com/EOSLaoMao/SafeDelegatebw) which was built by EOSLaoMao team for [Bank of Staked](https://github.com/EOSLaoMao/BankofStaked-CE) creditors.

-SafeDelegatebw is a contract that simply wraps up a new `delegatebw` action calling system contract's `delegatebw` action with the 5th parameter `--transfer` hardcoded to always be `false`.
+SafeDelegatebw is a contract that simply wraps up a new `delegatebw` action calling the system contract's `delegatebw` action with the 5th parameter `--transfer` hardcoded to always be `false`.

-In this way, instead of granting system contract's `delegatebw` action permission to Bank of Staked(which is risky, because system contracts action could be called with `--transfer` specified to `true` which will cause ownership change of your fund), creditors can deploy `SafeDelegatebw` and grant customized `delegatebw` action provided by `SafeDelegatebw` contract.
+In this way, instead of granting the system contract's `delegatebw` action permission to Bank of Staked (which is risky, because system contract's action could be called with `--transfer` specified to `true`, which will cause ownership change of your funds), creditors can deploy `SafeDelegatebw` and grant customized `delegatebw` action provided by the `SafeDelegatebw` contract.

 The rules we followed buiding SafeDelegatebw are simple:

 1. wrap up customized actions to lower the risks of actions provided by system contracts.
-2. use lower permission to control these customized actions istead of using `active` or `owner` keys.
+1. use lower-level permission to control (according to the [Principle of Least Priviledge](https://en.wikipedia.org/wiki/Principle_of_least_privilege)) these customized actions instead of using `active` or `owner` keys.

-Then we thought about if there is a broader range of user cases that could benefit from this approach.
+Then we examined means of applying these principles to a broader range of user cases that could benefit from this approach.

-And here comes EOS Guardian.
+This is how EOS Guardian came about.

 ## Key Functions

 There are two key functions provided by EOS Guardian for now:

-### safedelegate
+### 1. safedelegate

-This function is similar to SafeDelegatebw smart contract.
-It hardcodes `--transfer` parameter to be always `false`, so that any delegate transactions triggerred via `safedelegate` are guaranteed to have ZERO risk of losing any funds.
+This function is similar to the SafeDelegatebw smart contract.
+It hardcodes the `--transfer` parameter to always be `false`, so that all delegate transactions triggered via `safedelegate` are guaranteed to have ZERO risk of losing any funds.

-### safetransfer
+### 2. safetransfer

 This function is a little bit complex.

 Imagine your EOS account was hacked with your `active` or `owner` key compromized.
 Currently by design, `active` or `owner` key could be used to do anyting including transfering all your EOS tokens out instantly.

-Also, we noticed that there is an EOS account list that your should be careful doing business with.
-We saw cases that ECAF issued orders to freeze accounts that are associated with these high-risk accounts.
+Furthermore, we noticed that there is a list of EOS accounts that are suspicious, and should be handled with care... or not at all.
+To this end, we've added additional controls to prevent transfers to dangerous account.

-Above is where we got these security principles designing `safetransfer` for EOS Guardian:
+As such, here are the security-related design principles applied in `safetransfer` for EOS Guardian:

-1. Never use your `active` or `owner` key in a daily basis, use customized lower risk permissions instead.
+1. use of customized lower risk permissions, rather than `active` or `owner`;
-2. There should be adjustable time based caps for your transfer while using customized permissions.
+1. use adjustable time based caps for your transfers;
-3. There should be a configurable blacklist/whitelist mechanism to check all your transfers prior it going through.
+1. use configurable blacklist and whitelist mechanisms to check all transfers prior to proceeding.

-By using EOS permission system, we achieved these goals in EOS Guardian which contains 3 major parts:
+By using the EOS permissions system, we achieved these goals in EOS Guardian, which contains 3 major parts:

 #### 1. Global Cap Control

-EOS Guardian provides a global cap control.
-You can specify how much you can transfer out(`cap_total`) given a specific time(`duration` in minutes).
-You can also specify the hard cap for every transaction(`cap_tx`).
+EOS Guardian provides a global cap controls:

+1. cummulative limit amount that can be transfered out (`cap_total`) over several transfers within given a period (`duration` in minutes);
+1. hard cap for any single transfer (`cap_tx`).

-Here is the global cap settings:
+Here is the format for the global cap settings:

 ```
-cap_toal:     x EOS      // max amount of EOS you can transfer out in duration minutes
+cap_total:    x EOS      // max amount of EOS you can transfer out in duration minutes
-cap_tx:       y EOS      // max amount of EOS you can transfer out in one transaction
+cap_tx:       y EOS      // max amount of EOS you can transfer out in one transfer
 duration:     z          // cap_total duration, in minutes.
 ```

-You can update these settings via `setsettings` action using your `active` permission:
+You can update these settings via the `setsettings` action using your `active` key:

 ```
 cleos push action YOUR_ACCOUNT setsettings '{"cap_toal": "100.0000 EOS", "cap_tx": "1.0000 EOS", "duration": 60}' -p YOUR_ACCOUNT@active
 ```

-After setup, you can use `safetransfer` to transfer EOS out using a lower risk permission `safeperm`:
+After this is setup, you can use `safetransfer` to transfer EOS out using a lower risk permission `safeperm`:

 ```
 cleos push action YOUR_ACCOUNT safertansfer '{"to": "SOME_ACCOUNT", "quantity": "1.0000 EOS", "memo": "test"}' -p YOUR_ACCOUNT@safeperm
 ```

-Any `safetransfer` transaction will do a cap check before it trigger `transfer` in system contract.
+Any `safetransfer` transaction will do a cap check before it triggers the `transfer` action in the system contract.
 If any check fails, no funds will be transfered out.

 #### 2. Whitelist

 Global cap control is a default check for all `safetransfer` transactions.
 If you want to set caps for specific accounts, you will find whitelist feature handy.

 The fields of whitelist table are similar to global cap control.
-Here is how you can add account(e.g. account B) into your whitelist with diferrent caps and duration using your `active` permission:
+Here is how you can add account (e.g. account B) into your whitelist with different caps and duration using your `active` permission:

 ```
 cleos push action YOUR_ACCOUNT setwhitelist '{"account": "B", "cap_toal": "200.0000 EOS", "cap_tx": "2.0000 EOS", "duration": 360}' -p YOUR_ACCOUNT@active
 ```

-after you added account B to whitelist, any `safetransfer` to account B, will check `caps_total` and `cap_tx` configured in whitelist, instead of checking global cap setting(whitelist overrides global settings).
+After adding account B to the whitelist, any `safetransfer` to account B will check `caps_total` and `cap_tx` configured in whitelist, instead of checking global cap setting (i.e. the whitelist overrides the global cap settings).

-Also, you can remove certain account from `whitelist` table using `delwhitelist` action.
+Additionally, you can remove accounts from your `whitelist` table using `delwhitelist` action:

 ```
 cleos push action YOUR_ACCOUNT delwhitelist '{"account": "B"}' -p YOUR_ACCOUNT@active